NOVEMBER 23RD, 2021

 In just nine years’ time, the U.S. is expected to lose $430 billion a year due to poor workplace retention.
 It’s no wonder that 87% of HR specialists count employee retention among their top priorities.

-You may consider employee retention a high priority, but it’s important to understand what you’re up against.
+You might be trying to craft an employee retention strategy, but it’s important to understand what you’re up against.
 After all, we’re seeing more people explore new job opportunities.
 In August, almost two-thirds of American workers were actively looking for new jobs (up from just 36% in May), according to a PwC survey.
 The same study discovered that Hispanic (82%) and Black (67%) workers were more likely to be job hunting than white (57%) workers; and while some industries (like finance) had already hit their turnover peak, others (like technology) were still trending upward.

 Every organization is unique, so what your employees value might differ from what’s important to the employees of another organization.
-However, here are four research-backed factors that have been shown to influence an employee’s decision about whether to stay with their employer long term.
+As you craft an employee retention strategy, research shows you should focus on these four factors that influence employee decisions about whether to stay with an employer long term.

 There’s no shortage of research confirming the importance of comprehensive benefits packages.
 One survey discovered that 21% of employees were leaving their current employer because they wanted better benefit options.
 Another found that 41% of employees would accept a slightly lower salary if their employer offered a hybrid remote working model.
 And when studying which benefits increased employee satisfaction the most, Glassdoor found that health insurance, paid time off, and retirement plans were among the top contenders.